Miravicson/miravicson-io/_posts/operator-to-prog.md

 **Why am I talking about computers and menial work?**

-So a funny incident happened to me just now and I decided to write about it and share immediately lest procrastination deprives me of the opportunity to read you, yes you who have been wondering how to make the transition to becoming a programmer; your inaugural speech 😀.
+So a funny incident happened to me just now and I decided to write about it and share immediately lest procrastination deprives me of the opportunity to share this story which I hope might give all computer operators wondering how to broach the field of computer programming an incentive or a way to start.

 I decided to download a file on my Mac, specifically a tar file.
-I tried to do what everyone would do when trying to open a compressed file, that is to simply double click on the file.
-To my astonishment, I double-clicked, triple-clicked and quadruple-clicked.
+Everyone who had ever downloaded a file would intuitively try double-clicking the file in order to open/unzip/decompress the file, and that's what I did.
+However even after double-clicking, triple-clicking nothing worked.

-At the risk of sounding dramatic, the gist is that I didn't get the file to open but rather a terse note from Mac saying "There is no application set to open the document."
+At the risk of sounding dramatic, the gist is; I didn't get the file to open but rather a terse note from Mac saying "There is no application set to open the document."
 Weird I thought.

 To give you context, I have never bothered about installing a separate application just for unzipping/decompressing files.
 I knew there exists a manifold selection of applications for unzipping files ranging from WinRar to WinZip.